Nike-Inc/spark-expectations/README.md

 ### Contributors

-Thanks to all the [contributors](CONTRIBUTORS.md) who have helped ideate, develop and take it to the end line
+Thanks to all the [contributors](CONTRIBUTORS.md) who have helped ideate, develop and bring it to its current state

 ### Contributing

 We're delighted that you're interested in contributing to our project!
-To get started, please carefully read and follow the guidelines provided in our [here](CONTRIBUTING.md) document
+To get started, please carefully read and follow the guidelines provided in our [contributing](CONTRIBUTING.md) document

 # What is Spark Expectations?
 #### Spark Expectations is a Data quality framework built in Pyspark as a solution for the following problem statements: